sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 by Rebecca Lauren Miller, Kate Stange

-Given a modulus n and a nonnegative exponent a this displays a graph where each integer between 0 and n-1 is mapped to its a-th power, mod n.
+Given a modulus n and a nonnegative exponent a, this displays a graph where each integer between 0 and n-1 is mapped to its a-th power, mod n.

 {{{#!sagecell
 #Last edited 8/9/19 at 2:46pm